Air transportation safety investigation A16Q0020

 Read the news release

 Map showing the location of the occurrence

 Isabelle Langevin joined the Air Investigation Branch at the TSB regional office in Dorval, Quebec as an Investigator Operations (Air) in September 2015.
-During her career, Isabelle worked as a flight instructor before working as a pilot mainly in Nunavik (Northern Quebec) flying DHC- 6, King Air and Dash 8.
+During her career, Ms. Langevin worked as a flight instructor before working as a pilot mainly in Nunavik (Northern Quebec) flying DHC- 6, King Air and Dash 8.
 In 2006, she joined Nav Canada as an instrument procedures design specialist and as principal analyst.
-Since 2008, she held various positions at Transport Canada including that of Technical Team Lead, Flight Operations.
-Isabelle has a Bachelors degree in Political Science.
+From 2008, she held various positions at Transport Canada including that of Technical Team Lead, Flight Operations.
+Ms. Langevin has a Bachelor’s degree in Political Science.

 Download high-resolution photos from the TSB Flickr page.

 This is a class 3 investigation.
 These investigations analyze a small number of safety issues, and may result in recommendations.
 Class 3 investigations are generally completed within 450 days.
 For more information, see the Policy on Occurrence Classification.

 TSB investigation process